Cystitis: bladder infection

 - Try taking a urinary alkaliniser, such as Citralite, Citravescent or Ural, which are available over the counter from pharmacies.
 These medicines reduce the acidity of the urine, making it difficult for the bacteria to survive and also helping to reduce the pain and burning of cystitis.
 These medicines should not be used long term, or by people who have kidney or heart disease.

 - Apply a warm pack (such as a hot water bottle or wheat bag) to your tummy or your back for relief of pain or discomfort.

 If your symptoms do not ease within 2 days, or start to worsen, see your doctor.
 See your doctor straight away if you experience high fevers, chills or back pain, as these symptoms suggest a possible kidney infection.

-If you have had several bouts of cystitis, it’s worth following these simple steps to help reduce the risk of developing further urinary tract infections (UTIs).
+If you have had several bouts of cystitis, it’s worth following these simple steps to help reduce the risk of developing further bladder infections.